hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 Here `P` stands for the parameters to the `sum` function, in this case, `numbers` and `state`.
 What's happening here with this shape that looks like a snail shell or a stair-well?

 * A `state` is never mutated, it's either returned, or used to create the next `state`, combined with the gradually ("inductively") changing `numbers`
 * an old `state` can be chucked away, or better yet, kept around.
-Thanks for lack of mutation, it's perfect for audit trails
+Thanks for the absence of mutation, it's perfect for audit trails

 Again, a simple idea that is not to be underestimated!
 This is behind some of the most powerful architecture styles or frameworks out there.
 Some reader would have recognised the similarity to fancier diagrams in the wild, buzzwords and phrases such as Reactive, Redux, Event-driven, Event-sourcing, One-directional data-flow, Time-traveling, etc.